 · excessive hairdryer or blower

 · hair bands, hair clips, or head ties

 · tight pigtails or ponytails

 Hormone hair loss is widespread, especially in women.
 They are related to changes and factors like:

 · Estrogen Dominance

 · Thyroid Gland Imbalance

-Testosterone is not exclusive to men, because women also have some levels in their bodies.
+Testosterone is not exclusive to men because women also have some levels in their bodies.
 Therefore, they also experience the conversion of testosterone into DHT.
-Unfortunately for women, even a small part of this process causes them to suffer hair loss as well as men.
+Unfortunately for women, even a tiny part of this process causes them to suffer hair loss and men.